bn-l/bn-l-site-blog-pages/src/content/posts/15-02-23-habit-forming.md

 The following can reduce or increase the chance of a habit being made or strengthened:

 - Need to make decisions (reduces)
     - Do you need to make many thoughtful decisions about the habitual behavior?
 Are you thinking: What to do, where to go, or weighing options?
-The chance of habit forming is reduced
+The chance of a habit forming is reduced

 - Repetition (increases)